fdeantoni/tiny-tokio-actor/README.md

 // What the actor should do with the other message
 #[async_trait]
-impl Handler<OtherMessage, TestEvent> for TestActor {
+impl Handler<TestEvent, OtherMessage> for TestActor {
     async fn handle(&mut self, msg: OtherMessage, ctx: &mut ActorContext<TestEvent>) -> usize {
         ctx.system.publish(TestEvent(format!("Message {} received by '{}'", &msg, ctx.path)));
         self.counter += msg.0;